 When you choose an electric supplier, your new supplier will notify your electric utility of the change.
 The electric utility will then contact you by mail to make sure you selected this company to be your electric supplier.

-You can shop for an electric supplier at any time, the choice is yours.
+You can shop for an electric supplier at any time for your home, small business or large business — the choice is yours.
 The effective date of your choice depends on your next meter read date and can take 11 to 40 days.

 Electric Generation Supplier Contract Summary

-In order to ensure customers are protected when participating in the competitive retail marketplace, the Public Utility Commission (PUC) decided more education is needed regarding the terms of a contract.
-The PUC directed that electric supplier disclosure statements include a clear and concise summary for consumers.
+In order to ensure customers are protected when participating in the competitive retail marketplace, the Pennsylvania Public Utility Commission (PA PUC) decided more education is needed regarding the terms of a contract.
+The PA PUC directed that electric supplier disclosure statements include a clear and concise summary for consumers.